 We’re bringing new educational programming to TV to support all children, including those with limited access to the internet.

 Our programmes for primary and secondary students will continue until Easter, and can be used as catch-up resources.

 Launching in April and sitting on the CBBC channel for three hours each school day, the Bitesize Learning Zone will firstly draw on a rich archive of content from BBC Education, CBBC and the BBC Natural History Unit.
 These shows will again be split into age groups 5-7 years old, 7-9 years old and 9-11 years old, and will be designed for teachers to use in the classrooms, or for use at home for parents who want to help children catch up.

 Over the first six weeks, commencing 19 April, the Bitesize Learning Zone will have a weekly theme that teachers can use alongside their lessons.
 The themes include animals, science, wellbeing and creativity.

 From 7 June, Bitesize Learning Zone welcomes new episodes of Bitesize Daily Primary focusing on Maths and English, offering primary school children detailed catch-up lessons in these subjects.
 The episodes will again include lessons from teachers and will also see a dedicated well-being day, designed to encourage good mental and physical health.

 On social media

-Bitesize’s social media channels are also ready to help.
-Our Facebook and Twitter accounts focus on parents and teachers, where information including TV schedules will be shared.
-There will also be articles for parents on supporting their kids learning from home.
+Keep following Bitesize on social media for lots of handy tips on everything learning.
+Our Facebook and Twitter accounts focus on parents and teachers, and will feature information including TV schedules.
+There will also be articles for parents on supporting their kids as they return to school.